malachi-iot/estdlib/docs/container/unordered_map.md

 ### sparse item

+This is the magic that helps keep pointers stable, letting you hold a pointer to a mapped entry.

 Sparse entries are a placeholder to 'extend' a bucket forward.
 This way null entries don't interrupt discovery of active entries.